 No.1621 approaching Willesden Green Station stop towards Hammersmith in 1960.
 The lack of traffic and absence of any parking restrictions is notable.
 Across the road the large canvas blinded store was, if memory serves me correctly, Waltons Greengrocers.
 Typical of the time, the special design push-bike with delivery basket stands outside.
 At the right hand roadside is what became known as a 'bubble-car' You climbed in and out by lifting the whole of the hinged front away from the body.
 There were about three different types, all German I believe, and this was I think a BMW-Isetta of which apparently about thirty thousand were sold in Britain.
 Others were by Heinkel and Messchersmitt, two names hardly likely to win a lot of favour from many people at this time, only fifteen years after the end of WWII.
 I may be wrong but I think the BMW had no reverse gear as I was once told that a friend of a relative got trapped inside when he drove his too far into his garage and could not open the front!

 Less usual view of 1617 entering the depot at Stonebridge.
 I should have ensured that the whole of its poles was included.

 In the opposite direction to 1644 this Finchley L3 heads north.
 The flashy parked car is a Vauxhall Cresta whose owner then would have been quite well-heeled.
 Two-tone paint schemes and white-wall tyres were very popular then and the former has made a limited comeback lately with the latest incarnation of the ubiquitous Mini..

-There are other Colindale scrapyard views further down this page, but this rainy day one, from late in 1960, includes, second from left late H1 withdrawal No.773
+There are other Colindale scrapyard views further down this page, but this rainy day one, from early in 1961, includes, second from left late H1 withdrawal No.773.

 TROLLEYBUS SERVICES WITHDRAWN 7th NOVEMBER 1961

-This was actually the first photo of a trolleybus I took with my new 35mm camera, an Ilford Sportsman.
-The next trolleybus to come along here, (next view) at Wood Green, was a 643 which had only days to go, so this is dated to July 1961.
+This was actually the first reel of film in my new 35mm camera, an Ilford Sportsman.
+The next trolleybus to come along here, (next view) at Wood Green, was a 643 which had only days to go,so this is dated to July 1961.